"Advance Directive" is a general term for living will, health care proxy, and organ donation authorizations.

 DocuBank stores any and all Advance Directives that you have completed.
 Below you will find a listing of the most common names and their definitions.
 These forms can be referred to by different names from state to state.
 If you have any questions please contact us.

-This legal document appoints another person to make medical decisions on your behalf if you are unable to do so.
+This legal document appoints a person you select to make medical decisions on your behalf if you are unable to do so.

 Organ Donation Authorization/Anatomical Gift